America's Cup: Swedes on top in Toulon

 - Wins three of six races off French coast

-- GB team leads America's Cup World Series
+- GB team extends World Series lead

 - Final round in Japan in November